|

 though the physical and psychological cauldron

-of experience that seared the psyche of the Combat Infantry in that place can remain
+of experience that seared the psyche of the

-a place where the distance between 'Stand-To' and
+where the distance between 'Stand-To' and the

-a lifetime.
+lifetime.

 In late summer cricket song veranda silences I